RvanVeenendaal/Spreadsheet-Complexity-Analyser/README.md

 to process *.xl[st][xm] and *.xl[akms] files in DIR (DIR must be a directory).

-Use the command line paramter -v for verbose text output.
+Use the command line parameter -v for verbose text output.
 Use the command line parameter -x for verbose XML output (which suppresses -v).
-Use the command line paramter -r to also recurse into any subdirectories.
+Use the command line parameter -r to also recurse into any subdirectories.
+The parameter -h will output help information.

 Execute